 Mental Health Month

 Throughout the month of May, people from Riverside and across California will come together to spread awareness about the importance of mental health.
 Every year millions of Americans face living with a mental illness.
 In fact, half of us will experience a mental health challenge over the course of our lives.
 But with treatment and support, a full and satisfying life in recovery is possible.
 Join us in expressing your support this May, and all year long, by bringing awareness to the importance of mental health.

-Link Up and find support here, or call the CARES Line at (800) 499-3008 to be connected to mental health services.
+Link Up and find support here, or call the Helpline at (951) 686-HELP to be connected to mental health services.

 Watch this video to find answers to mental health questions.